HOME

 BELGIUM, 1975, a series on the architectural heritage of Belgium, Scott 927

-This Jesuit church in Rue du College, considered the most perfect example of a Baroque-style church in Belgium, was designed by the Jesuit brother and architect, Pieter Huyssens, SJ and built between 1621 and 1645.
+This Jesuit church in the Rue du College is considered the most perfect example of a Baroque-style church in Belgium.
+It was designed by the Jesuit brother and architect, Pieter Huyssens, SJ, and built between 1621 and 1645.
 It was originally named St. Ignatius Church.
-Next to the church was a Jesuit college, whence the name of the street, begun in 1610.
+Next to the church was a Jesuit college begun in 1610 (see above), whence the name of the street.
 After the Suppression of the Jesuits, the church became the parish church of St. Loup.
 The college building became the home of the Athénée Royal.
 The Jesuit college, Collège Notre-Dame de la Paix, was reestablished in in 1831 and moved to Erpent, Belgium in 1971.

-The Church of Sts.
+The Church of Ss.
 Peter and Paul, St.-Séverin-en-Condroz

 Scott 1558